nebrius/eol-tools/README.md

 eol-tools a ./src/**/*.ts ./dist/**/*.js
 ```

-It will print out the results and indicate one of five possible stats:
+It will print out the results and indicate one of five possible states:
 - None: there were no line endings detected at all, so the EOL type could not be determined.
 This typically happens on empty files
 - UNIX: all EOL markings are `\n`
 - Windows: all EOL markings are `\r\n`